 Here are Strategic Objectives’ Four Steps to Effective PR Crisis Management:

 - Accept – listen, review, analyze cause and effect, implement strategic plan;

 - Apologize – sincerely, without sugar-coating or excuses;

 - Atone – change the conversation.
 Do something relevant and positive for your community;

 - Advance – tune up your empathy, learn your lesson, move on!

 Is your brand in PR crisis?
 Do you want to avoid a PR crisis?
 Our Strategic Objectives team has hard-won, battle-tested experience managing bad news in sectors ranging from food and hospitality through travel, retail, pharma, financial services, automotive, and many more.
 Please contact us.
 We’d be happy to help.

 Please join me on Twitter @debweinstein.
 Here’s my bio.

 Strategic Objectives is Canada’s most award-winning PR agency and a recognized leader in marketing and social public relations.

-Headquartered in Toronto with a dedicated Quebec team and associates across Canada, we believe in the awesome power of PR to build, maintain, and protect brands.
+Headquartered in Toronto as Canada's top pr firm, with a dedicated Quebec team and associates across Canada, we believe in the awesome power of PR to build, maintain, and protect brands.
 Every organization benefits from a healthy relationship with the media and influencers.
 Our mission is to make good news, launch products, connect people, spot and set trends, support causes, create effective social media strategies, and stage memorable events.
 We create news-making CSR (corporate social responsibility) programs, and are expert crisis managers.